 A \emph{certification protocol} is a set of instructions that outputs either `accept' or `reject' concerning the hypothesis that the device is functioning correctly, with a certain level of confidence.

 The correct functioning of a device is defined in terms of a \emph{measure of quality}.
-The measures of qualities range from rigorous worst-case discrimination of `fundamental' physical objects, that model the device, to performance benchmarks defined in terms of tasks directly on the application layer of the device.
-Note that in principle a measure of quality can be solely defined in terms of a protocol that reproducibly measures it.
-On the other hand, measures of quality that directly aim at the deviation of physical objects modelling the function of the device can provide an understanding of the device that is highly attractive in the development of the technology.
+Such measures range from rigorous worst-case discrimination of `fundamental' physical objects modeling the device, to performance benchmarks defined in terms of tasks directly on the application layer.
+Note that in principle a measure of quality can be solely defined in terms of a protocol that that can be reproducibly implemented.
+On the other hand, measures of quality that directly aim at the deviation of physical objects modeling the function of the device can provide an understanding of the device that is highly attractive in the development of the technology.

-In this tutorial, we will encounter a couple of such physically-motivated measures of quality and study their mathematical properties and operational interpretations.
-The measures of quality that we will study will all map to the real-line.
-The certification protocol will then provide an $\epsilon$-certificate that accepts or rejects the hypothesis of the measure of quality being smaller than a given $\epsilon$.
+In this tutorial, we encounter a couple of such physically motivated measures of quality and study their mathematical properties and operational interpretations.
+These measures all map to the real line.
+Certification protocols then provide $\epsilon$-certificates that reject the hypothesis of the measure of quality being larger than a given $\epsilon$.
 For this reason, most protocols that we present are \emph{estimation protocols} for specific measures of quality that can be easily turned into $\epsilon$-certification protocols by a standard method.